timmarr98/timmarr98/README.md

 ### Hello there!
 I am Timothy Marr

-I am a Software Engineer
+I am a Software Engineer and Computer Science graduate from Florida International Unversity.

 ### Skills I'm Focusing On
-I primarily code with Python on side projects, but I have experiecne with Java, Dart, C, C# and MQL5.
+I primarily code with Python, Java and Dart (Flutter).
+I love working with REST API's and collecting data!

-#Contact Me
+# Contact Me
 If you would like to speak with me, about anything, feel free to contact me via email or LinkedIn.